 Methinks the reflections are never purer and more distinct than now as the season of the fall of the leaf, just before the cool twilight has come, when the air has a finer grain. just as our mental reflections are more distinct at this season of the year, when the evenings grow cool and lengthen and our winter evenings with their brighter fires may be said to begin.
 October 17,1858.

-pic by td-thanks for stopping by!
+pic by td-thanks for stopping by today!

-pic by td-thanks to illinoiswildflowers.info for help-thanks for stopping by today!
+pic by td-thanks for stopping today!